 Why Is it Important for Retention?

 After measuring your user engagement based on their interactions with your core action, the next logical step would be doing qualitative analysis to understand the user psychology.
-What led them to performing it, what were the roadblocks or moments they felt success.
+What led them to perform it, and what were the roadblocks or moments they felt success.

-The more time they spend in your product, the better the experience should get.
-Sales prospecting, personalized business insights, relevant job opportunities all come to mind for LinkedIn.
+The more time they spend on your product, the better the experience should get.
+Sales prospecting, personalized business insights, and relevant job opportunities all come to mind for LinkedIn.

 The same goes for if people churn.
 If you suddenly leave LinkedIn, you are losing access to your professional network.
 Even if people don’t use LinkedIn frequently anytime they are changing jobs, it is one of the first places they look.

 This means creating such a great experience around your activation points and core action that users can’t afford to leave your product.

 We could go into LinkedIn influencers as power users, but we think you get the point.
 LinkedIn was worth $196 per share in an all-cash transaction valued at $26.2 billion when Microsoft bought them in 2016.

 Now let’s see how you can create product experiences to increase user engagement with your core action and impact your growth and retention rates.

 Use Welcome Screens to elicit information about their role and goals